800 Vinial St.

 Joseph Stillburg designed what was originally called the Eberhardt & Ober Brewery, founded in 1848.
 He is also the architect of the Troy Hill Fire Station #39 and the Suibertus G. Mollinger / St. Anthony of Padua Shrine.
 Prominent Pittsburgh-architect Frederick J. Osterling trained in his office.

-You will have the opportunity to view Penn's brewing, lagering, and bottling facilities, our German bier hall, original cobblestone biergarten, and several of the complex's original nineteenth-century lagering caves, including the caves on the second floor of the building which are not open to the public.
+Visitors will have the opportunity to view Penn's brewing, lagering, bottling facilities, our German bier hall, original cobblestone biergarten, and several of the complex's original nineteenth-century lagering caves.
+These caves are not typically not open to the public.

 Although the modern-day Penn Brewery was started in 1986, our roots actually lie far back in 1848, with the Eberhardt and Ober families, Germans who settled in the Deutschtown neighborhood in the City of Allegheny, now Pittsburgh’s North Side.

 Three breweries originally operated on the site where Penn exists today, and these underwent various mergers, acquisitions, and restructurings over the second half of the nineteenth century.
 Three of the buildings from the era of the Eberhardts and Obers remain as part of the present-day Penn Brewery complex.
 These buildings are listed on the National Register of Historic Places and boast many unique architectural features.